maxmekiska/arguing_predictors/docs/docs/index.md

 # Arguing Predictors
 <div class="formatting">
 The aim of this proof-of-concept program is to let multiple individual predictors, forecasting chaotic time series data, communicate with each other and output a consensus prediction.
-This project will use financial data to test the system performance.
+This project will use financial data to test the system's performance.

 The program is build to be easily extended.
-New consensus algorithms or individual predictors can be added.
+New consensus algorithms, individual predictors, evaluation methods and data import methods can be added.

 ## The System
+The proof-of-concept system consists of three main parts: the pre-processing pipeline, the core system and the evaluation pipeline.

 ![Overall System Diagram](resources/General_System.png)